 The Tel Aviv Museum of Art is almost undoubtedly one of the greatest museums of modern art in the world.
 With a massive newly opened wing, the museum has a great collection of works by both Israeli and leading international artists showcased in an incredible building.

-Beit Hatfutsot: The Diaspora Museum
+Beit Hatfutsot: The Museum of the Jewish People

 Eretz Israel Museum